ESPN Computer Releases Its New Top 25 Rankings

 - Iowa

-The official new college football rankings, the Coaches’ Poll and the AP Poll, will be released later on Sunday afternoon.

-The first College Football Playoff rankings will come out on Tuesday, Nov.
+The official rankings, the College Football Playoff rankings, will come out in a couple of days.
+The first set of College Football Playoff rankings are set to be released on Tuesday, Nov.
 2.

+In the meantime, ESPN’s Football Power Index rankings can be debated on.